 What are you trying to impact?
 How will success be measured?
 Who will be responsible for the system?

 Other factors that need to be evaluated at the beginning of the process include cost and ROI.
 While the cost has decreased significantly over the years, companies must take a hard look at not just the initial investment in hardware and software, but the downstream expenses as well: retrofitting, planned downtime versus unplanned downtime, consulting and subscription costs.

 Of course, there are operational considerations—staff training, redeployment of existing resources, scheduling, management support, etc. Once you develop a plan of action and set goals, you will be better prepared to make the IoT decision that’s best for your operation.

 Start small and simple

-The process of launching and maintaining an IoT program can be intimidating - to engineers, maintenance staff, and to management as well.
-The answer is to start off on a level which allows you to focus on mission-critical assets and key plant floor issues.
+The process of launching and maintaining an IoT program can be intimidating - to engineers, maintenance staff, and management as well.
+The answer is to start off on a level which allows you to focus on mission-critical assets and key plant-floor issues.
 It’s also important to create an accurate baseline measurement of process functionality before the new technology is employed.

 Easing into IoT, installing the system on a limited number of machines, will also set the stage for long-term success.
 This modus operandi will allow the entire team to better understand the hardware, software and critical processes without the inherent large-scale frustrations and defeatist attitude that could lead to disaster.